Tomb Raider III: Plot

-Travelling to a South Pacific island, Lara encounters a wounded soldier who gives her hints about the existence of a powerful deity.
-While pursuing the deity, Lara learns that one of Darwin's sailors brought one of the artefacts to the island.
-She infiltrates a temple and defeats the deity, who has immense power granted by the second artefact, the Ora Dagger.
+Travelling to a South Pacific island in Indonesia, Lara encounters a wounded soldier who gives her hints about the existence of Puna, a powerful deity.
+While pursuing Puna, Lara learns that one of Darwin's sailors brought one of the artefacts to the island.
+She infiltrates a temple and defeats Puna, who has immense power granted by the second artefact, the Ora Dagger.
 In London, Lara searches for the third artefact, the Eye of Isis, now in the possession of Sophia Leigh, the head of a cosmetics corporation.
 Lara learns that the corporation has performed experiments on humans in order to achieve immortality and eternal youth for Sophia's personal gain.
 Lara confronts Sophia in her office and ultimately obtains the artefact.
 In Nevada, Lara makes her way through a desert canyon and tries to enter Area 51, where the fourth artefact, Element 115, is located in an alien spacecraft guarded by the US government.
 She is taken prisoner after her attempted break-in fails.
 Freeing herself, she escapes the security compound and stows away in a truck to Area 51, where she obtains the artefact.

 After collecting all four artefacts, Lara travels to Antarctica and discovers that Dr. Willard had been using the knowledge gained from the meteorite to perform experiments on his own men, turning them into horrible mutations.
 Angered by this revelation, she confronts Dr. Willard, who reveals that he is planning to encourage the mutations, only on a global scale, using the combined power of the artefacts and the meteorite from which they were carved.
-As Lara voices her opposition to his operation, Willard betrays her, steals the artefacts, and disappears into the excavation site.
-After fighting more mutants and navigating the treacherous ruins of the ancient city built atop the meteorite crater, Lara faces Willard, who has now used the power of the four artefacts to greatly speed up the evolutionary processes of the human body and thereby turned himself into a spider-like creature.
+As Lara voices her opposition to his operation, Willard betrays her, steals the artefacts, and disappears into the RX-Tech excavation site.
+After fighting more mutants and navigating the treacherous ruins of the ancient city of Tinnos built atop the meteorite crater, Lara faces Willard, who has now used the power of the four artefacts to greatly speed up the evolutionary processes of the human body and thereby turned himself into a spider-like creature.
 Lara deactivates the meteorite by recovering the artefacts, kills the mutated Willard, and escapes by helicopter.